ECDC traineeship programme

 The European Centre for Disease Prevention and Control (ECDC) offers a traineeship programme targeted towards recent university graduates who are at the beginning of a new professional career.
 The purpose of the programme is to provide trainees with an understanding of the Centre and its role within the activities of the European Union while also providing an opportunity to acquire practical knowledge and professional experience.

-The duration of traineeships 2019 is between a minimum of five months and a maximum of nine months.
+The duration of traineeships 2020 is between a minimum of five months and a maximum of nine months.
+Successful candidates will have an education and background relating to the activities of ECDC.

 The ECDC traineeship programme is open to nationals of the Member States of the European Union, Norway, Iceland or Liechtenstein.